-- ensure that all members of the school community feel safe, secure and happy - ensure that equality of access to all aspects of school life exists for everyone - actively develop the self-esteem and the self-respect of all members of the schoolcommunity - ensure that educational provision is relevant and accessible to our increasingly diverse society - actively challenge all forms of bullying, harassment, prejudice and stereotyping - ensure that the curriculum actively promotes equality of opportunity regardless ofage, disability, gender, race, religion and belief, and sexuality - actively engage the support and the commitment of the whole school community inachieving the above aims.
+- ensure that all members of the school community feel safe, secure and happy - ensure that equality of access to all aspects of school life exists for everyone - actively develop the self-esteem and the self-respect of all members of the school community - ensure that educational provision is relevant and accessible to our increasingly diverse society - actively challenge all forms of bullying, harassment, prejudice and stereotyping - ensure that the curriculum actively promotes equality of opportunity regardless of age, disability, gender, race, religion and belief, and sexuality actively engage the support and the commitment of the whole school community in achieving the above aims.

-4. Relevant legislation and best practice advice
+Relevant legislation and best practice advice:

-In drawing up this policy, consideration has been given to the following Acts of Parliament anddocuments:
+In drawing up this policy, consideration has been given to the following Acts of Parliament and documents:

 - 1975 Sex Discrimination Act

 - 1976 Race Relations Act

 - 1985 Swann Report into the Education of Minority Ethnic Children

 - 1988 Education Reform Act

 - 1995 Disability Discrimination Act

 - 1998 Human Rights Act

 - 2000 Race Relations (Amendment) Act

 - 2000 Learning for All, published by the Commission for Racial Equality

 - 2001 Special Educational Needs and Disability Act

+- 2001 Special Needs Code of Practice

 - 2002 Statutory Code of Practice on the Duty to Promote Race Equality

 - 2003 Employment Equality (Religion, Belief and Sexual Orientation) Regulations

 - 2005 Disability Discrimination Act

 - 2006 Equality Act

 - 2006 Employment Equality (Age) Regulations

 - 2008 QCA Curriculum Guidance for the Foundation Stage

 - 2010 Equality Act

-- 2014 Special Needs Code of Practice

 - Guidance on Social Inclusion (e.g. Circular 10/99 on pupil attendance, behaviour, exclusion and re-integration).